h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 This objective is achieved when a connection is made to the newly created bind port, in turn excuting an interactive shell for an attacker on the target machine.

-This instuction set will load the string '/bin/sh' onto the stack in reverse order since the stack grows from high to low memory.
+This instuction set will load the string '/bin/sh' onto the stack in reverse order, since the stack grows from high to low memory.

 The execve syscall works with Null pointers and terminators, which requires a terminator to be placed onto the stack after clearing the EAX register and setting the value to '0':